equinox1993/WASM-GlDemoScreen/README.md

 # WASM GlDemoScreen

 This is a simple WebAssembly and OpenGL ES demo that shows a grid of tiles moving across the screen.
-Some code is copied from the [Chromium remoting](https://cs.chromium.org/chromium/src/remoting/) project.
+Some files are copied and modified from the [Chromium remoting](https://cs.chromium.org/chromium/src/remoting/) project.

 [Click here](https://equinox1993.github.io/WASM-GlDemoScreen/out/gl_demo_screen.html)